Torin Yater-Wallace

 Torin Yater-Wallace (born December 2, 1995, in Aspen, Colorado) is a freestyle skier from the United States.
 He won a silver medal at Winter X Games XV in the superpipe, making him the youngest medalist in Winter X-Games history.
-Torin is one of the best up-and-coming free skiers in the world.
+Torin is one of the best free skiers in the world.

 During the summer, Yater-Wallace can be found at Mt.
 Hood, Oregon, where he hosts a Takeover Session at Windells Camp.

 Early and personal life

 At just 15 years of age, Yater-Wallace was the third-youngest male competitor in Winter X Games history.
 In early 2016 he bought a house in Basalt, Colorado.